5.2.2 Information required for instalment claims

-FTB individuals must report any change in care arrangements for an FTB child, whether in relation to a change to a written care arrangement (1.1.C.05), or to arrangements that are based on a verbal agreement or an established pattern of care (1.1.P.70).
-If 2 or more instalment individuals share the care of an FTB child the notification of a change in the care arrangements by one individual may affect the FTB entitlement of the other carer.
+Individuals must report any change in care arrangements for an FTB child, whether in relation to a change to a written care arrangement (1.1.C.05), or to arrangements that are based on a verbal agreement or an established pattern of care (1.1.P.70).
+If 2 or more individuals share the care of an FTB child the notification of a change in the care arrangements by one individual may affect the FTB entitlement of the other carer.
 Once notified, Centrelink should contact each individual to confirm the change in care arrangements.

 Explanation: If one parent/carer reports a change in care arrangements and that is confirmed by the other parent/carer, FTB entitlements should be reassessed from the date the change occurred.
 If one or more individuals disagree that a change has occurred, Centrelink must investigate whether a change has occurred before FTB entitlements are reassessed.